Frequently Asked Questions (FAQs) regarding the novel coronavirus (COVID-19) planning and response in Weaubleau R-3

 I left something at school I need.
 Can I come pick it up?

 Weaubleau R-3 school buildings are closed.
 However, you may call the central office and request help.
 If possible, we will locate the item and make it available for pick up at a designated time.

 How often will teachers assign work to my student during the closure?

 Currently teachers have assigned 3 weeks worth of assignments.
-If additional assignments are needed this will be planned next week.
+Additional assignments are currently being created.
+Refer to question #1.

 How is the district going to handle assigning credit for work students complete during the closure?